 What is a natural link profile and why do you need one?

-From its very inception Google (and subsequently Bing/Yahoo) has used your link profile as the cornerstone of its ranking algorithm, but continued updates to its algorithm have made linking a double-edged sword.
+From its very inception, Google (and subsequently Bing/Yahoo) has used link profiling as the cornerstone of its ranking algorithm, but continued updates to its algorithm have made linking a double-edged sword.
 Having the wrong link profile will not only fail to improve your search engine rankings…it will actively work against you.

 Is your content link-worthy?

-Now more than ever, the quality of your content is paramount.
-If your content is thin, poorly written or doesn’t engage the visitor they will not stay long on the page or navigate deeper into the site…and Google will notice*.
-Before undertaking any link building activity take a fresh look at your content.
+An age-old adage of SEO and content marketing: quality of content is paramount.
+If your content is thin, poorly written or doesn’t engage the visitor, they will not stay long on the page or navigate deeper into the site…and Google will notice*.
+Before undertaking any link building activity, take a fresh look at your content.
 Is there a reason someone would want to link to it?
-Examine your analytics data…time on site, pages per visit and bounce rate are all key indicators.
+Examine your analytics data; time on site, pages per visit and bounce rate are all key indicators.

-Bottom line…if your content is not link-worthy you will never achieve a link profile that will enhance your Search Engine visibility, be it natural or otherwise.
+Bottom line: if your content is not link-worthy, you will never achieve a link profile that will enhance your search engine visibility, be it natural or otherwise.

 It’s all about balance

 Your link profile is not just about external (inbound) links.
 How you structure your internal links plays a role as well.
 Aim to achieve that same balance of commercial/navigational links when pointing from one page of your website to another.
 Try to organize links in a way that naturally pass users through the hierarchy of your site – from higher level pages to lower level pages.
 Link together pages within the same content “silos” more often (this is called a silo structure).

 Eliminate low quality links